OctopusSamples/AutomatingTentacle/README.md

 ### Windows administrative commands

-Every organization is different, and the examples provided here elevated PowerShell.
+Every organization is different, and the examples provided here use elevated PowerShell.
 They are intended to demonstrate functionality.
 Ensure you comply with your company's security policies when you configure any user accounts and that your specific implementation matches your needs.

 For a complete list of required permissions on Windows for the Octopus Tentacle, please check [Running Tentacle under a specific user account](https://octopus.com/docs/infrastructure/deployment-targets/windows-targets/running-tentacle-under-a-specific-user-account)